-Both of Figure 88and Figure 89 were taken in the process of printing.
-We can clear to see some powder is adhering on the roll bar, and leading unsmooth on the surface of both the printing platform and products.
-This problem is related to the material properties of solubility and viscosity, which is controlled by the ingredient of adhesive, reinforce and filler in the powder recipe.
-Furthermore, the material of plaster of powdered sugar, plaster of paris and maltodextrin are chosen to be used as these three ingredients.
+Both of Figure 88and Figure 89 were taken during the printing process.
+It is clear to see some powder is adhering on the rolling bar, leading to an unsmooth surface of powder.
+This problem is related to the material properties of solubility and viscosity, which is controlled by the ingredients chosen for an adhesive, reinforcer, and filler in the powder recipe.